 Are dead legs / infrequently used outlets present within system pipework?
-Possible infrequently used outlets Are thermostatic mixer valves present on individual outlets?
+The first floor kitchen and staff showers are possibly infrequently used.
+Are thermostatic mixer valves present on individual outlets?
 No Are there single mixer valves serving a number of outlets?
 No Is the mixed temperature of the pipework >1m? - Are flexible hoses fitted to any services on the mains water system?
-No Is there any unused equipment connected?
+Yes Is there any unused equipment connected?
 No Is any scale/debris present on any of the tap outlets?
 No Do any tap outlets have any spray or other inserts fitted?
 No Are strainers fitted?
 No